shahin1290/Rock-paper-scissors-js/README.md

 As a visitor<br>
 In order to play the game<br>
 I would like to be able to choose from different options

-As a player<br>
-In order to see who wins<br>
-I would like to see the result message

 ## Author
 - [Md Shahin Patowary](https://github.com/shahin1290/)